Flowminder/FlowKit/autoflow/README.md

 - `config/` - Directory containing the following configuration files:
     - `config.toml` - Prefect user configuration file.
 Defines config values available to prefect tasks during execution.
     - `asciidoc_extended.tpl` - Extends the default `nbconvert` asciidoc template.
 This template will be used when converting notebooks to PDF, unless the user provides a different template.
 - `examples/` - Contains inputs for an example date-triggered workflow that produces a PDF report of flows above normal for each day of CDR data.
-Running `make automation-up` in the FlowKit root directory will start a FlowTrigger container that runs this example workflow.
+Running `make automation-up` in the FlowKit root directory will start a AutoFlow container that runs this example workflow.
-    - `inputs/` - The `FLOWTRIGGER_INPUTS_DIR` should point to this directory when running the example.
+    - `inputs/` - The `AUTOFLOW_INPUTS_DIR` should point to this directory when running the example.
 It contains:
         - `run_flows.ipynb` - Notebook that runs two `flows` queries, so that they are stored in cache.
 The query IDs for the `flows` queries are glued in this notebook.
         - `flows_Report.ipynb` - Notebook that reads the query IDs from `run_flows.ipynb`, gets the query results using FlowClient and combines them with geography data, and displays the flows above normal in plots and tables.
 This notebook is designed to be converted to a PDF report after execution.
         - `workflows.yml` -  Yaml file that defines a date-triggered workflow that runs `run_flows.ipynb` followed by `flows_report.ipynb` and creates a PDF report from `flows_report.ipynb`.
-    - `outputs/` - The `FLOWTRIGGER_OUTPUTS_DIR` should point to this directory when running the example.
+    - `outputs/` - The `AUTOFLOW_OUTPUTS_DIR` should point to this directory when running the example.
 Executed notebooks and PDF reports will be saved to subdirectories `notebooks/` and `reports/`, respectively.
 - `tests/` - Tests
-- `Dockerfile` - Dockerfile for building the `flowminder/flowtrigger` image.
+- `Dockerfile` - Dockerfile for building the `flowminder/autoflow` image.
-- `docker-stack.yml` - Example docker stack file that could be used to start FlowTrigger using docker secrets.
+- `docker-stack.yml` - Example docker stack file that could be used to start AutoFlow using docker secrets.
 Note that for real usage this docker stack would also need to be connected to a network on which a FlowAPI is accessible.
-- `Pipfile` - Pipfile that can be used to create a pipenv environment for running FlowTrigger locally (i.e. outside a container).
+- `Pipfile` - Pipfile that can be used to create a pipenv environment for running AutoFlow locally (i.e. outside a container).
 The Pipfile is not used when building the docker image.